 John Lewis – Analyse A Real PPC Campaign 13 Mar 2013

 Carrying on with the ‘sort of’ series, ‘Analyse A Real PPC Campaign’ is where I look into a real PPC campaign of a large business looking at the way they have used pay per click advertising to benefit them.
-In the past, I have done businesses such as Apple, Nike and Halifax with their bank loans.
+In the past, I have done businesses such as Apple, Nike and .
 Today, I will be looking at the clothing industry with John Lewis.

 One of the main points to do with these articles is so that you can implement some of the techniques used by the largest businesses.
 In some advertising sectors, if you do not know what your doing, it is sometimes best to gain a few helpful hints and tips from a larger business than your own.

 The way I found John Lewis’ PPC campaign was through searching ‘clothes’ into Google UK search:

 My first surprise is that John Lewis was not actually the highest bidder for the keyword ‘clothes’.
 You can see this because their advert is not the first advert to be shown.
 Instead, it is Forever 21.

 Looking at the advert itself, It holds every bit of information to encourage the web user to click on it.
 There are reviews to give web users confidence, an incentive of saving money in the description and links to separate pages, we are guessing, on John Lewis’s clothing store page.
 Therefore, it can be seen that John Lewis have done a good job with their advert.
 John Lewis is a business that prides themselves on their quality of service and products: they do not want to look cheap and nasty.
 This advert continues this brand image John Lewis wants.